unstoppablecarl/downsync/src/markdown/downsync-rules.md

 | 1d6 >= 3 | Success |
 | 1d6 < 3  | Failure |

+#### Hardened Countermeasures

+If a Unit has a Hardened Countermeasure Token it may be used instead of a regular Countermeasure Token.
+Hardened Countermeasure Tokens do not require a Countermeasure Check and automatically succeed, but do not Regenerate.

 #### Regenerating Countermeasures

 When a Unit is [Refreshed](#refresh) it replenishes its Countermeasure Tokens so that it has a number equal to its CM